 Biological and chemical threats (including anthrax, mail handling)

-In addition to basic security and crisis preparedness guidelines noted above, school officials must also take into account current national threat trends regarding biological and chemical terrorism.
+In addition to basic security and crisis preparedness guidelines noted above, school officials must also take into account past national threat trends regarding biological and chemical terrorism.
 School officials should encourage their school staff and communities to remain calm and not panic during these times.
 School leaders may wish to consider the following as a part of their risk-reduction and crisis preparedness planning:

 - Establish procedures for detecting and reporting unusual absence patterns, in particular sudden mass absences due to reported illnesses.
 Schools may be in one of the best positions to recognize early signs of such a terrorist attack via major increases in student illness rates.
 School and community officials should consider having a protocol for school officials to notify public health and/or other appropriate public safety personnel as soon as they detect an unusual occurrence.

 - Do not allow students to open school mail.
 Limit the opening of mail to one individual staff member.
 Have this person open school mail in a room separate from open, main office areas.
 Staff who wish to open mail with protective (latex-type) gloves should be allowed to do so if they desire.
 Educate school staff, especially the person who opens school mail, so that he/she is familiar with issues related to suspicious packages.
-See the

 - Work with custodial and maintenance personnel to establish procedures for quickly shutting down heating, ventilation, and air conditioning (HVAC) systems if necessary.